amarnathreddy5950/Fetch-Rewards-Coding-Exercise/README.md

 ### Question-3:
 When considering average spending from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-### Query:
-WITH AcceptedReceipts AS (
-    SELECT TotalSpent
-    FROM `isentropic-disk-416201.Rewards.receipts`
-    WHERE rewardsReceiptStatus = 'Accepted'
-),
-RejectedReceipts AS (
-    SELECT TotalSpent
-    FROM `isentropic-disk-416201.Rewards.receipts`
-    WHERE rewardsReceiptStatus = 'Rejected'
-)
-SELECT 'Accepted' AS status, AVG(TotalSpent) AS average_spend
-FROM AcceptedReceipts
-UNION ALL
-SELECT 'Rejected' AS status, AVG(TotalSpent) AS average_spend
-FROM RejectedReceipts;

 ### Result:
-The average spend for receipts with 'Accepted' status: 80.85430501930502
-The average spend for receipts with 'Rejected' status: 23.32605633802817
+The average spend for receipts with 'Accepted' status is 80.85 and 'Rejected' status is 23.32.

-similarly, we can also answer other questions which is,
+similarly, we can also answer other question which is,

 ### Question-4:
-When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+When considering the total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-### Query:
-WITH AcceptedReceipts AS (
-    SELECT SUM(CAST(rril.quantityPurchased AS INT64)) AS total_items
-    FROM `isentropic-disk-416201.Rewards.rewardsReceiptItemList` rril
-    JOIN `isentropic-disk-416201.Rewards.receipts` r
-    ON r._id__oid = rril._id__oid
-    WHERE r.rewardsReceiptStatus = 'Finished'
-),
-RejectedReceipts AS (
-    SELECT SUM(CAST(rril.quantityPurchased AS INT64)) AS total_items
-    FROM `isentropic-disk-416201.Rewards.rewardsReceiptItemList` rril
-    JOIN `isentropic-disk-416201.Rewards.receipts` r
-    ON r._id__oid = rril._id__oid
-    WHERE r.rewardsReceiptStatus = 'Rejected'
-)
-SELECT 'Finished' AS status, COALESCE(total_items, 0) AS total_items_purchased
-FROM AcceptedReceipts
-UNION ALL
-SELECT 'Rejected' AS status, COALESCE(total_items, 0) AS total_items_purchased
-FROM RejectedReceipts;

 ### Result:
-Total number of items purchased from receipts with 'Rejected' status: 173.0
+Total number of items purchased from receipts with 'Accepted' status is 8184 and 'Rejected' status is 173.

-Total number of items purchased from receipts with 'FINISHED' status: 8184.0
+## Data Quality Issues in the Data Provided